-French is taught at QHS from PPR through to P8.
+French is taught at QHS from Reception through to Year 8.
 This early start enables the pupils to learn the language thoroughly and to reach an excellent level by the time they leave us at 11 or 13.

 EYFS and Pre-Prep

 In the early stages the emphasis is on enjoyment and communication, with lots of the learning being done through songs and mime.

 As the pupils progress into Year 3 and Year 4, the focus begins to include the acquisition of a wide vocabulary.
 Pupils practise role plays and short drama sketches in make-believe cafés and shops.
 It is hoped that they will be able to make use of this if they go to France on holiday.

 As they move on in to Year 5 they begin to learn verbs and study French grammar in detail - whilst continuing the fun and communication.
 Older pupils have opportunities to study French poems and songs and, in Year 8, even to watch a French TV series.

 We follow the Expo course (books 1, 2 and 3) which contains a wealth of lively reading and listening texts as well as clear grammar explanations.
 This is supplemented with lots of the department’s self-made resources - along with specialist websites and traditional grammar books.